Stanley Bender: Biography

 Stanley Bender was born in Carlisle, West Virginia, but later moved with his parents to Chicago, where he worked in slaughterhouses and then as a taxi driver.

 Bender joined the Army from Chicago, Illinois in December 1939.
-By August 17, 1944, was serving as a Staff Sergeant in Company E, 7th Infantry Regiment, 3rd Infantry Division.
+By August 17, 1944, was serving as a staff sergeant in Company E, 7th Infantry Regiment, 3rd Infantry Division.
 On that day, near La Londe-les-Maures, France, he single-handedly silenced two German machine gun emplacements and led his squad in the destruction of the remainder of a German strong point.
 For these actions, he was awarded the Medal of Honor six months later, on February 1, 1945.

 After the war, Bender returned to Chicago.
 From 1946 to 1949, Stanley Bender was a member of the American Legion's Lithuanian Darius-Girėnas Post and was a member of its command.
 Thereafter, he was transferred to Beckley, West Virginia for service.

 Bender died at age 84 and was buried in High Lawn Memorial Park, Oak Hill, West Virginia.

+In 2013, the Darius-Girėnas American Legion Post dedicated a memorial in Bender's honor in front of the post's memorial at Lithuanian National Cemetery in Justice, Illinois.